julianzulehner/python-project-template/README.md

-# MYPACKAGE
+# MYPROJECT

-This is a template package to start from with new packages.
+This is a template Python project package to start from.

 ## Starting new project with this template
 Copy this template and adjust all the information and names according to the current